paulbradshaw/MED7373-Data-Journalism/week3/readme.md

 A final tool to know is the web browser's built-in 'Inspector'.
 Chrome and Firefox have particularly good inspectors.
 While testing your webpage in a browser the inspector allows you to identify elements, try out code, and see any errors your webpage is generating (in the Console).

+One of the most basic things the inspector can do is [simulate mobile devices, using device mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/).
+Try looking at that page in mobile mode, for example, and you'll notice the hamburger menu, the right hand navigation options disappearing, and the cursor changing to a circle (akin to a finger 'tap').

 ## Responsive design: get started

 Try some of the following techniques in a code editor like Codepen.
 Then export them to your computer, unzip, and add to a GitHub repo (make sure to retain the file structure).
 Finally, generate a GitHub Pages website that uses those files as their basis (they'll need to be in the main repo, a folder called 'docs', or a branch called 'gh-pages').